brajeshwar/brajeshwar.github.io/_posts/2003/2003-12-04-scorm-what-is-what-isnt-flash-and-scorm-and-scorm-faq.md

----
-layout: post
-title: SCORM, what is, what isn't, Flash and scorm and SCORM FAQ
+# SCORM, what is, what isn't, Flash and scorm and SCORM FAQ
----

 ## What is SCORM?